-The meeting in Lausanne was presided AIPS Europe president Charles Camenzuli who originates from Malta.
+The meeting in Lausanne was presided by AIPS Europe president Charles Camenzuli who originates from Malta.
 Cyprus was present with president Erodotos Miltiadous, secretary general Mikaelo Papadakis and former secretary general and AIPS Europe executive committee member Michalis Gavrielides.
-Luxembourg was represented president Petz Lahure.
+Luxembourg was represented by president Petz Lahure.
 Malta was present with its president Sandro Micallef and organizational secretary Antvin Monseigneur.
-Secretary general Todor Brajkovic was present for Montenegro, while San Marino was represented president Elia Gorini and associate Matteo Pascucci.
+Secretary general Todor Brajkovic was present for Montenegro, while San Marino was represented by president Elia Gorini and associate Matteo Pascucci.
 Although not present in the AIPS Congress, Iceland via its association president Eiríkur Stefán Ásgeirsson expressed their agreement with the outcome of the meeting.
 Andorra, Monaco and Liechtenstein currently don’t feature a national sports journalists association.

-Following a proposal Charles Camenzuli, the presidency of the working group will be assumed in the same rotational manner as with the hosts of the GSSE, with Todor Brajkovic of Montenegro named the first president.
+Following a proposal by Charles Camenzuli, the presidency of the working group will be assumed in the same rotational manner as with the hosts of the GSSE, with Todor Brajkovic of Montenegro named the first president.
 For the next year Erodotos Miltiadous of Cyprus will conduct the organizational matters of the group, with Sandro Micallef of Malta next assuming the duties.

 The proposals of the group